Ezequiel Duran Player Props: Rangers vs. Padres

 - Duran is hitting .287 with 17 doubles, a triple, 13 home runs and 15 walks.

-- In 29.6% of his games this year, Duran has notched at least one RBI.
-In 12 of those games (14.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- Duran has an RBI in 24 of 81 games this season, with multiple RBI in 12 of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.